codr7/sharpl/README.md

 `['foo:1:T 'bar:2:F]`

 ### enumerate
-`enumerate` may be used to zip any sequence with indexes.
+`enumerate` may be used to zip any iterable with indexes.

 ```
 [(enumerate 42 '[foo bar])*]